-If you’re not getting enough glycine, then you'll age faster.
+If you’re not getting glycine benefits, then you'll age faster.
 Why?
 Your body is not making new collagen without glycine.
 You might notice the physical signs of aging: wrinkly skin, thinning hair and weak joints.

 As we age, we need to do what we can to optimize our collagen turnover.
 You need to turn over new collagen in order to fight off the visible and non-visible effects of aging.